-- -Contemporary Orthodontics.
-5th Edition William Proffits, Henry Fields, David Sarver. - -Handbook of Orthodontics.
+-Contemporary Orthodontics.
+5th Edition William Proffits, Henry Fields, David Sarver.

+- -Handbook of Orthodontics.
 Robert E. Moyers - -Graber's Textbook of Orthodontics: Basic Principles and Practice.
 4th Edition - -Essential of Facial Growth.
 2nd Edition Mark G., Hans Donald H. Enlow. - -Biomechanics in Orthodontics:Principles and Practice.
+Ram S.Nanda

-Ram S.Nanda - -Retention and Stability in Orthodontics.
+-Retention and Stability in Orthodontics.
 Ravindra Nanda

-Code 3206894 DOC DISS SEM 0(0-0-0)

-Doctoral Dissertation Seminar
+Code 3206894 DOC DISS SEM 0(0-0-0) Doctoral Dissertation Seminar

-The aims of the course are to

-- -encourage the participant to scrutinize problems in orthodontics or related fields that still require profound investigations, - -promote self-learning of the participant by utilization of high technology

-2. Attainment targets (Learning outcomes)

-After complete this course the participant will

-- -realize evidence base in orthodontics and related fields, - -realize the problem in orthodontics or related fields that can be solved by the profound research - -present the interesting problem that can be solved by the profound research
+- Aims of the course The aims of the course are to -encourage the participant to scrutinize problems in orthodontics or related fields that still require profound investigations, -promote self-learning of the participant by utilization of high technology - 2.
+Attainment targets (Learning outcomes) After complete this course the participant will -realize evidence base in orthodontics and related fields, -realize the problem in orthodontics or related fields that can be solved by the profound research -present the interesting problem that can be solved by the profound research - 3.
+Course description and timetable